Liberal Party of Australia: Gorton government

-McMahon Government and Snedden leadership
+McMahon government and Snedden's opposition leadership

-Former treasurer, William McMahon, replaced Gorton as Prime Minister.
-Gorton remained a front bencher but relations with Fraser remained strained.
-The McMahon Government ended when Gough Whitlam led the Australian Labor Party out of its 23-year period in Opposition at the 1972 election.
+Foreign Affairs minister William McMahon replaced Gorton as prime minister.
+Gorton initially served as McMahon's deputy leader as well as defence minister, although Gorton would be forced to resign in August 1971 by McMahon on the grounds of "disloyalty".
+Treasurer Billy Snedden replaced Gorton as deputy and Fraser was reinstated into the ministry, although Fraser remained unpopular within Liberal ranks for some time over the events of March 1971; Gorton never forgave Fraser and never spoke to him again.

-The economy was weakening.
-McMahon maintained Australia's diminishing commitment to Vietnam and criticised Opposition leader, Gough Whitlam, for visiting Communist China in 1972—only to have the US President Richard Nixon announce a planned visit soon after.
+The economy was weakening as the post-war economic boom was drawing to a close.
+McMahon withdrew Australia's remaining combat troops from Vietnam, but criticised Opposition leader Gough Whitlam for visiting the communist People's Republic of China (PRC) in July 1971 — only to have the US President Richard Nixon and his National Security Advisor Henry Kissinger announce a planned visit soon after.

 During McMahon's period in office, Neville Bonner joined the Senate and became the first Indigenous Australian in the Australian Parliament.
 Bonner was chosen by the Liberal Party to fill a Senate vacancy in 1971 and celebrated his maiden parliamentary speech with a boomerang throwing display on the lawns of Parliament.
 Bonner went on to win election at the 1972 election and served as a Liberal Senator for 12 years.
 He worked on Indigenous and social welfare issues and proved an independent minded Senator, often crossing the floor on Parliamentary votes.

-Following Whitlam's victory, John Gorton played a further role in reform by introducing a Parliamentary motion from Opposition supporting the legalisation of same-gender sexual relations.
+The McMahon government ended when Gough Whitlam led the Australian Labor Party out of its 23-year period in Opposition at the 1972 election.
+Following Whitlam's victory, John Gorton played a further role in reform in October 1973 by successfully moving a motion, seconded by Labor minister Moss Cass, which decriminalised homosexuality on a federal and territory level.

 Billy Snedden led the party against Whitlam in the 1974 federal election, which saw a return of the Labor government.
-When Malcolm Fraser won the Liberal Party leadership from Snedden in 1975, Gorton walked out of the Party Room.
+When Malcolm Fraser won the Liberal Party leadership from Snedden in 1975, Gorton walked out of the Party Room, and quit the party shortly afterwards; he would go on to denounce the dismissal of the Whitlam Government, and endorsed and voted for Labor in the 1975 election.